RVel37/SBGS1-pipeline/README.md

 FASTQ file names must end in `_R1_001.fastq.gz` and `_R2_001.fastq.gz` for the pipeline to execute correctly.

 ### Bcl2Fastq
 The branch `Bcl2Fastq` contains this additional step for those starting from BCL files.
 It is designed to work with the BCL file directory structure produced by Illumina sequencing systems.

+## VEP annotation
+VEP annotation of VCFs uses information from the base VEP cache (http://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html#pre) as well as REVEL scores for misense variants.
+Only one transcript will be annotated per variant (see --pick)